microsoft/code-with-engineering-playbook/documentation/tools/automation.md

 # How to automate simple checks

+If you want to automate some checks on your markdown documents, there are several tools that you could leverage.
+For example:

 - [Code Analysis / Linting](../../code-reviews/recipes/Markdown.md#code-analysis-linting)
   - [markdownlint](../../code-reviews/recipes/Markdown.md#markdownlint) to verify markdown syntax and enforce rules that make the text more readable.
   - [markdown-link-check](https://github.com/tcort/markdown-link-check) to extract links from markdown texts and check whether each link is alive (200 OK) or dead.